-'infrastructure' means those facilities, services and utilities that, in the opinion of the Coordinator-General, are required by or associated with development of the CICSDA.
+infrastructure means those facilities, services and utilities that, in the opinion of the Coordinator-General, are required by or associated with development of the CICSDA.
 This infrastructure may include local infrastructure.

-'material change of use' means:
+material change of use, of premises:

-- (a) the start of a new use of the premises or - (b) the re-establishment on the premises of a use that has been abandoned or - (c) a material increase in the intensity or scale of the use of the premises but does not include an environmentally relevant activity as defined in the Environmental Protection Act 1994.
+- (a) means - the start of a new use of the premises; or - the re-establishment on the premises of a use that has been abandoned; or a material increase in the intensity or scale of the use of the premises. - (b) includes- - the start of a new environmentally relevant activity on the premises; or - (ii) the re-establishment on the premises of an environmentally relevant activity that has been abandoned; or - (iii) a material increase in the intensity or scale of an environmentally relevant activity on the premises.

-'minor change' to an approval of an application means a change to the approval of the Coordinator-General under this development scheme that would not, if the application was remade including the change:
+minor change to an approval of an application means a change to the approval of the Coordinator-General under this development scheme that would not, if the application was remade including the change:

-- (a) be inconsistent with a recommendation made by a referral agency in a referral agency submission, unless agreed by the referral agency - (b) in the Coordinator-General's opinion: - be inconsistent with the development scheme - create the need to make a development application or - cause a person to make a submission objecting to the proposal.
+- (a) be inconsistent with a recommendation made by a referral agency in a referral agency submission, unless agreed by the referral agency - (b) in the Coordinator-General's opinion: - be inconsistent with the development scheme planning report means a document containing:

+- create the need to make a development application or - cause a person to make a submission objecting to the proposal.